Bixie/dfm-processor/README.md

-DFM_APP_PORT                //Port the server will be listening DFM_APP_PATH                //Path where the processor is installed DFM_DB_PATH                 //Path where the sqlite3 data file is stored DFM_INPUT_PORT              //Port where DFM is listening DFM_INPUT_PATH_CSI          //Path for CSI requests DFM_INPUT_PATH_YAHOO        //Path for Yahoo requests DFM_PARAMSFILES_PATH        //Path where DFM application will listen for params files (deprecated v1)
+DFM_APP_PORT                //Port the server will be listening DFM_APP_PATH                //Path where the processor is installed DFM_DB_PATH                 //Path where the sqlite3 data file is stored DFM_INPUT_PORT_CSI          //Port where DFM for CSI is listening DFM_INPUT_PORT_YAHOO        //Port where DFM for Yahoo is listening DFM_INPUT_PATH_CSI          //Path for CSI requests DFM_INPUT_PATH_YAHOO        //Path for Yahoo requests DFM_PARAMSFILES_PATH        //Path where DFM application will listen for params files (deprecated v1)